Before they became the huge success they are today, Irish band U2 first performed on television as teenagers over forty years ago.

 During the same month as their television debut, they won a talent contest in Limerick.
-The prize included of £500 and a recording session for a demo that would be heard by the record label CBS Ireland.
+The prize included £500 and a recording session for a demo that would be heard by the record label CBS Ireland.

 This was a significant moment for the band and escalated them forward in their career path.

-Out of the four members of the rock band, their lead singer Bono (whose real name is Paul Hewson)is probably the most famous.
+Out of the four members of the rock band, their lead singer Bono (whose real name is Paul Hewson) is probably the most famous.
 Watching their television performance, you can see the raw talent in all the members, but especially in Bono who dances unconsciously and with an energy that fills the studio.

 Today Bono lives in Dalkey, Dublin with his childhood sweetheart Alison Hewson and they have four children together.